rajen-shres/cobalt/docs/cobalt/discussion/cobalt_for_porkchops.rst

 =====

 With the ``utils`` application in Cobalt there are a number of tools that can help with development activities.
-See :doc:`utilities_overview` for details.
+See :doc:`../reference/utilities` for details.

 - **cgit** is a set of tools for working with github and AWS Elastic Beanstalk.
 - Inside the aws folder of utils you can find tools related to building environments on AWS